carpentries-incubator/life-sciences-workshop/_episodes/05-project-organisation-data-management-plan.md

 ### Example of a good project setup

+Now that we've covered all the main topics for setting up the files and folders of a project, let's take a look at an example of a good project setup,

 ![alt text](../fig/04-data-management-plan.png "Example of a good project setup")

-#### Exercise
+> ## Exercise: Data problems and solutions
+>

-Think of a past project where you encountered some sort of data issue.
+> Think of a past project where you encountered some sort of data issue.
 Which of these ideas (file-naming, folder organisation, meta-data, data dictionaries, data management plans) would be useful and why?
+>
+>
+{: .exercise}